Published By Faith Stewart at February 24th, 2020

 Potential borrowers submit one application and then see offers from lenders in the network.
 The minimum loan amount is $500 while the maximum is $5,000,000.
 The business must be U.S. or Canada based and must have a business bank account.
 There is a minimum personal credit score requirement of 560.

 BlueVine offers two options for small business financing.
 They include lines of credit and invoice factoring.
 They also offer the ability to talk with a financial advisor.
 Their application process takes place exclusively online.
-The minimum loan amount is $5,000 and their maximum is $100,000.
-Furthermore, to be eligible you must be in business for at least 6 months, have revenue of $120,000 per year or more, and have a credit score of at least 600.
+Furthermore, to be eligible for the line of credit you must be in business for at least 6 months, have revenue of $120,000 per year or more, and have a credit score of at least 600.

 Kiva has a unique lending model.
 They offer loans to businesses, but their platform is far different from than that of traditional or even other non-traditional lenders.
 It is sort of a cross between crowdfunding and lending.
 They offer loans with a 0% interest rate.
 That means, even though you have to pay it back, it is actually free money.
 In addition, they do not run a credit check at all.
 The only requirement is that you have to get at least 5 family members or friends to donate money for your business.
 Also, you have to give at least a $25 loan to another business on the platform yourself.